lekaha/android-clean-architecture-component-boilerplate/readme.md

 [![Build Status](https://travis-ci.org/lekaha/android-clean-architecture-component-boilerplate.svg?branch=master)](https://travis-ci.org/lekaha/android-clean-architecture-component-boilerplate) [![codecov](https://codecov.io/gh/lekaha/android-clean-architecture-component-boilerplate/branch/master/graph/badge.svg)](https://codecov.io/gh/lekaha/android-clean-architecture-component-boilerplate)

-# Android Clean Architecture Component Boilerplate [Work in Progress]
+# Android Clean Architecture Component Boilerplate

 Here in this boilerplate is showing how we can leverage Android Architecture Component and Clean Architecture to make Android app.
 This is variant of [Android Clean Architecture Boilerplate](https://github.com/bufferapp/android-clean-architecture-boilerplate) that is as project starter approaches Clean Architecture and written with Kotlin.

 ## Working on
 - [x] integrate with Android Component architecture
-- [ ] add instrumentations for helping debugging (Stetho/Chuck/LeakCanary).
+- [x] add instrumentations for helping debugging (Stetho/Chuck/LeakCanary).

 ## Languages, libraries and tools used